infinum/kotlin-jsonapix/README.md

 listAdapter.convertFromString(inputJsonString) // Produces Person list from JSON API String
 ```

-In some cases, a need for custom modification of certain aspects of model classes is preferred.
-With this in mind, we've enabled the option for clients to customize
-JsonApiModel if such a need occurs.
-Clients are able to set optional params on a model class such as links or meta(explained in its own chapter), but also to customize the default `id` of a model.
-Clients can simply set/get `id` on a JsonApiModel depending on the case at hand.

 ### Nullability

 JsonApiX relies on the `included` JSON array from the JSON API specification when deserializing relationships.
 If the input JSON API string